 Author(s): Hessam S, Sand M, Gambichler T, Skrygan M, Rüddel I, Bechara FG

-BACKGROUND: A possible regulatory involvement of the interleukin (IL)-36 family in inflammatory diseases has been suggested.
+BACKGROUND: Possible regulatory involvement of the interleukin (IL)-36 family in inflammatory diseases has been suggested.

-METHODS: Skin samples from lesional and corresponding perilesional HS skin, and from healthy controls were included in this study and analyzed by quantitative real-time RT-PCR.
-To evaluate the PCR results of IL-36α, β, and γ, a subset of skin samples was studied by immunohistochemistry.
+METHODS: Skin samples from lesional and corresponding perilesional HS skin, and from healthy controls were included in this study and analysed by quantitative real-time reverse-transcriptase polymerase chain reaction (PCR).
+To evaluate the PCR results of IL-36α, IL-36β and IL-36γ, a subset of skin samples was studied by immunohistochemistry.

-RESULTS: Expression levels of IL-36α, β, γ, and IL-36Ra were all significantly higher in lesional HS skin compared to healthy controls.
-IL-37 and IL-38 were significantly higher in perilesional HS skin compared to healthy controls and decreased in lesional HS skin.
+RESULTS: Expression levels of IL-36α, IL-36β, IL-36γ and IL-36Ra were all significantly higher in lesional HS skin than in healthy controls.
+IL-37 and IL-38 levels were significantly higher in perilesional HS skin than in healthy controls and were decreased in lesional HS skin.
+Limitations of the study are its descriptive nature and the small sample size.

 Dermatology Journal and/or Publisher